 Submissions on magnetic media are no longer accepted.

 Q. What is the filing deadline?

-A. Paper forms are due February 28.
-The deadline for online submission is March 31.
+A. Paper and online W-2 submissions are due January 31.
+Paper 1099 forms are due February 28; online submission are due March 31.
 (If the deadline is on a weekend or Delaware state holiday, the due date is the next business day.)

 Q. What special provisions or requirements are there for bulk submitters of W-2 and/or 1099 information to the Delaware Division of Revenue?

 A. None.
 Reporting requirements, data formats, and procedures are the same whether the data is submitted directly by the employer, or by a third party.

 Q. What 1099 forms must be reported to the Delaware Division of Revenue?